Purdue Boilermakers men's basketball statistical leaders

 The Purdue Boilermakers men's basketball statistical leaders are individual statistical leaders of the Purdue Boilermakers men's basketball program in various categories, including points, three-pointers, assists, blocks, rebounds, and steals.
 Within those areas, the lists identify single-game, single-season, and career leaders.
 The Boilermakers represent Purdue University in the NCAA's Big Ten Conference.

 Purdue began competing in intercollegiate basketball in 1896.
 However, the school's record book does not generally list records from before the 1950s, as records from before this period are often incomplete and inconsistent.
 Since scoring was much lower in this era, and teams played much fewer games during a typical season, it is likely that few or no players from this era would appear on these lists anyway.

 The NCAA did not officially record assists as a stat until the 1983–84 season, and blocks and steals until the 1985–86 season, but Purdue's record books includes players in these stats before these seasons.
-These lists are updated through the end of the 2023–24 season.
+These lists are updated through Purdue's NCAA Tournament game against Texas on March 26, 2026.
+Players active in the 2025–26 season are in bold.